-To immigrate to Canada under the Family Class, an individual must be sponsored by a close relative living in Canada as a permanent resident or a Canadian citizen.
-This is known as Family Class Sponsorship.
+To immigrate to Canada under the Family Sponsorship Class (Spousal Sponsorship / Common-law Sponsorship / Grandparents Sponsorship), an individual must be sponsored by a close relative living in Canada as a permanent resident or a Canadian citizen.
+This is known as Family Sponsorship Class.

 A Canadian citizen or a permanent resident can sponsor relatives or family members residing abroad if those relatives are:

-- parents and grandparents; -NOTE, new parent and grandparent sponsorships have been temporarily suspended by Citizenship and Immigration Canada
+- Parents and grandparents; -NOTE, new parent and grandparent sponsorships have reached their quota this year by Citizenship and Immigration Canada and will relaunch in January of 2015.
+We do recommend starting on that application as soon as possible.

 A son or daughter is considered dependent with regard to immigration when the child: